-- South Asia-Drought Early Warning System (SA-DEWS) is an integrated approach based on satellite estimates of rainfall temperature, wind and soil type utilized in VIC model and the derived outputs namely Standardized Precipitation Index (3-Month), Standardized Soil Moisture Index (SSI) and Standardized Runoff Index (SRI). - Soil Water Anomaly Drought Index (SWADI) is derived from satellite based decadal soil moisture product of ASCAT provided by EUMETSAT. - Integrated Drought Severity Index (IDSI) is an integrated index that has been formulated using VCI, TCI & PCI at 500m resolution for agricultural land-use over South Asia. - It can be observed, that during this time period the indices shows a good relation with each other.
+- South Asia-Drought Early Warning System (SA-DEWS) is an integrated approach based on satellite estimates of rainfall temperature, wind and soil type utilized in VIC model and the derived outputs namely Standardized Precipitation Index (3-Month), Standardized Soil Moisture Index (SSI) and Standardized Runoff Index (SRI). - Soil Water Anomaly Drought Index (SWADI) is derived from satellite based decadal soil moisture product of ASCAT provided by EUMETSAT. - Integrated Drought Severity Index (IDSI) is an integrated index that has been formulated using VCI, TCI & PCI at 500m resolution for agricultural land-use over South Asia. - It can be observed, that during this time period all the three indices shows a good relation with each other.
 The peninsular India has reviving well from the drought situation.
-Parts of Bihar, Jharkhand and Eastern UP are facing some scarcity of rainfall which is well reflected in all the three indices.
-Also, parts of Karnataka, AP and Tamil Nadu are still facing moderate to severe drought like scenario.
+Especially middle part of Indian peninsular has been converted from moderate to normal.
+Also, parts of Karnataka and Tamil Nadu is still facing moderate drought like scenario.